Glimpse history through old images of Loughborough, in Leicestershire, England.

 YouTube channel CEBfilms uploaded a silent cine film from the late 1970s.
 It shows roadworks happening outside the Regent Wharf pub on Derby Road, near to the Fisons building.

-In 1980, Grapevine TV made a short documentary about Playhaven in Loughborough.
+In 1980, Grapevine TV made a short documentary about Playhaven.
 It was filmed in one of the old buildings next to Queens Park.

 YouTube channel DaveSpencer32 has a collection of videos showing buses in urban settings around the UK.
-This one shows bus services in operation in Loughborough back in 1998.
+This one shows bus services in operation in town back in 1998.

 The Great Central Railway is a heritage railway in Leicestershire, which runs for 8.25 miles between Loughborough and a new terminus in the north of Leicester.
 The line is named after the company that originally built this stretch of railway, and has period signalling, locomotives and rolling stock.